 Employers do need to educate their work force and let all staff know where they can find the disciplinary procedure.

-Poor execution of a disciplinary matter
+Bad handling of a disciplinary process

 Thoroughly, fairly and swiftly investigate.
 Employers cannot make a disciplinary decision without first investigating.
 Even if the employee has attended an investigatory interview, always hold a disciplinary hearing once all the evidence is available, and allow the employee to put their side of the story (including calling witnesses unless this is unreasonable), before making any decision.